A Shining Example of Automotive Sustainability

 As Henry Ford watched the steel frame of a new stamping plant rise in Dearborn, Mich., in the late 1930s, little did he know that someday the same steel would end up in company products.

-In 2012, Walbridge demolished large sections of the massive facility.
+In 2012, Walbridge demolished large sections of Ford’s massive stamping facility.
 Huge stamping equipment was removed.
 Steel plating was cut away from floors and stacked in large piles.
 Steel trusses and pieces of the roof were removed and collected.

 The steel was transported to a recycler, who stripped it of any paint, dirt or debris.
 Once processed, the material was sold to steel mills.
 Those mills – operated by Severstal, Nucor Steel and Great Lakes Steel – then converted it into new rolled sheet steel and sold it to auto manufacturers, including Ford Motor Company.
 Ford then stamped the steel into doors and body panels to be used in the assembly of new vehicles.